mre/endler.dev/content/2024/move-slow-and-fix-things/index.md

 It's because I once looked up to him and valued his essays.
 He represents a worldview I used to believe in, but now consider harmful.
 Most of his essays seem true on the surface, but dig deeper and you'll find his claims are based on a narrow worldview and rarely supported by evidence.

 Misleading young, impressionable people is dangerous.

+Startup founders bear all the downside risk, while venture capitalists are well-insulated from failure.
+VCs spread their bets across numerous startups, ensuring they profit regardless of individual outcomes.
+For you, the founder, it's an all-or-nothing gamble with your time, energy, and often your financial stability.

 ## Is All VC Money Bad?